It’s January 2024, a new day for the agency.

 The up-hill battle of the generalist, or the gathering-speed of the specialist.
 Which would you prefer?

-‘Can we get away with not niching?’
+‘Can we get away without niching?’

 If your name (and therefore your reputation) precedes you – by all means, stick with the generalist game.
 Chances are it’s already working, and you're viewed as a trusted brand in the market.
 If, on the other hand, you are too small (and by extension, unknown) to seriously compete with the big name generalists in your field, it’s time you played a different game.